aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

     !!! note
         If you want to configure a static IP address for the managed cluster at this point, see the procedure in this document for configuring static IP addresses for managed clusters.
-    If you want to configure a static IP address for the managed cluster at this point, see the procedure in this document for configuring static IP addresses for managed clusters.

 6. Create the `ClusterDeployment` custom resource: